Navigating Your First Trade Show: Essential Terminology You Need to Know

 Exhibit Essentials: Booth, Exhibit Hall, and Floor Plan

 1. Booth: This is your dedicated space where you'll be exhibiting your products or services.
-Upon signing up for a trade show, you typically select your booth from a floor plan, and a booth number will be assigned to you.
+Upon signing up for a trade show, you typically select your booth from a floor plan, and a booth number will be assigned to you.2.
+Exhibit Hall: This term refers to the vast space that houses all the booths for the event.

 3. Floor Plan: A floor plan is a map-like diagram of the exhibit hall, indicating the locations of each booth.